triton-inference-server/server/docs/test.md

 Many tests require that you use a complete Triton build, with all backends and other features enabled.
-There are three sanity tests that are parameterized so that you can run them even if you have built a Triton that contains only a subset of Triton backends.
+There are three sanity tests that are parameterized so that you can run them even if you have built a Triton that contains only a subset of all supported Triton backends.
 These tests are L0_infer, L0_batcher and L0_sequence_batcher.
 For these tests the following envvars are available to control how the tests behave:

 * BACKENDS: Control which backends are tested.
 Look in the test.sh file of the test to see the default and allowed values.